 This course is a response to developments in the publishing industry.
 This course details many of the writing tasks editors undertake when in the process of producing print and online publications.
-Whereas the earlier course focused on establishing an effective author-editor relationship, this course moves on in terms of the production process to responding to typesetters, briefing an indexer, negotiating with printers and developing written text for a variety of promotional and production needs.
+Whereas the earlier course focused on establishing an effective author–editor relationship, this course moves on in terms of the production process to responding to typesetters, briefing an indexer, negotiating with printers and developing written text for a variety of promotional and production needs.
 The topic on more complex author queries will cover the appropriate tone and register required when dealing with a manuscript that may need substantial rewriting.
-Online editing for electronic journals and magazines will bring students' skills up to the moment.
+Online editing for electronic texts will provide students with relevant skills for contemporary publishing practice.

 This course further develops the skills editors will need to write in simple, polite language during the publishing process, specifically, to communicate with typesetters and designers in response to colour proofs and provide comprehensive briefs for printers and indexers.
 Instruction will focus on the writing skills required by editors to negotiate an acceptable result for print and electronic communication.
 Coverage will include writing back cover copy, brochure, box, catalogue and jewel case copy; ethical issues, writing and rewriting for non-print media.
 A text will be evaluated for tone and register and advanced author queries written.
 Throughout the course the focus will be on clarity and precision in decision-making and expression to develop and produce a wide range of professional publications.
 Skills will be practised in an online discussion group.

 On successful completion of this course students will be able to:

 - justify comments on design, typography and typesetting of a publication;